Gellman, David N., Ph.D.

 American Antiquarian Society, Worcester, Massachusetts, Kate B. and Hall J. Peterson Fellowship for one-month residence (March 2005).

 Choice Outstanding Academic Titles, 2007.
 Emancipating New York: The Politics of Slavery and Freedom, 1777-1827.

 Choice Outstanding Academic Titles, 2004.
 Jim Crow New York: A Documentary History of Race and Citizenship, 1777-1877.

 Journal of the Early Republic/Society for Historians of the Early American Republic (2001) Winner of the Ralph D. Gray Prize for outstanding article appearing in Volume 20; "Race, the Public Sphere, and Abolition in Late Eighteenth-Century New York."

-Edwin L. Minar Jr. Scholarship Award recognizing exceptional scholarly achievement by a DePauw University faculty member (2007).
+Edwin L. Minar Jr. Scholarship Award DePauw University (2007).